 The Chicago Energy Benchmarking Ordinance now applies to commercial, institutional, and residential buildings larger than 50,000 square feet.

-Update: All Instructions and Guidance Materials have been updated for 2017.
+Update: All Instructions and Guidance Materials will be updated for 2018 in early March.

 Please scroll down for comprehensive guidance on how to comply with the benchmarking ordinance this year.